 The thing about it was, everything happened in under ten minutes, and although he died later that day, when we dropped him in the ER the kid was still alive—unconscious and intubated, but alive.
 It wasn’t until November that year that I actually witnessed a death.

 Now, I’m an omega, a contrarian loner who hates rules and rarely strikes up a lasting friendship.
-I’m also fairly tall and large-framed.
-My first paramedic partner, Tommy Gonzales, was a medic second lieutenant in the National Guard, the kind of beta-simp who joins the service to compensate.
+I’m also fairly tall and large-framed, but my first paramedic partner, Tommy Gonzales, was a medic second lieutenant in the National Guard, the kind of beta-simp who joins the service to compensate.
 He looked like Eugene Levy—gaunt, about 5’6″, and very uptight, but highly intelligent, which necessitated bending the rules as often as they got in the way of logic.
 I respected him for that.

 One night just about dusk as I was driving Tommy around the Sonic drive-thru, we got coded to a trailer park.
 Again, we got there before fire.
 Again, the patient was supine, this time on a shabby carpet.
 It was a double-wide with fake wood paneling and a bunch of taxidermied elk heads on the walls.
 The guy must’ve been in his mid-sixties.
 He was shirtless and barefoot in a pair of jeans that hadn’t been washed in a coon’s age, skinny-fat like alcoholics often are, and covered in a half-inch layer of wooly grey body hair that went all the way up his neck to an untrimmed beard.
 The place was strewn with empty pint bottles and crushed-up Coors cans.